 Long-term Care Quality

-This facility also excelled in the area of long-term care, where it received a score of A-.
-Few nursing homes performed more favorably in this area.
-When nursing homes receive a grade in this range in long-term care it generally means it has plenty of staff and is an overall good place to reside on a permanent basis.
-On top of considering the amount of care provided by nurses and other staff, we also looked at the number of residents vaccinated for pneumonia.
-This facility provided the vaccine to 99.50249 percent of its residents, which is more than most nursing homes.
-Clearly, this facility is doing something right in this area as it also excelled at keeping its patients out of the hospital.
-It had only 0.03 hospitalizations per 1,000 long-term resident days, which is a remarkably low number.
+Additionally, we also wanted to note that this nursing home was awarded favorable long-term care marks this year.
+We awarded them one of our more favorable scores in that category, with a grade of B+.
+This turned out to be the facility's second strongest score.
+When facilities receive a grade in this range in this category it typically means it's well-staffed and is an overall good place to live on a permanent basis.
+On top of assessing the amount of care provided by aids and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
+This facility provided the vaccine to 99.03381 percent of its residents, which is far higher than the average nursing home.
+Clearly, this nursing home is doing something right in this area as it also excelled at keeping its patients out of the hospital.
+Indeed, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Carter Nursing & Rehabilitation Center?